-GDP Annual Growth Rate in Malaysia averaged 4.28 percent from 2000 until 2020, reaching an all time high of 10.30 percent in the first quarter of 2010 and a record low of -17.10 percent in the second quarter of 2020.
+GDP Annual Growth Rate in Malaysia averaged 4.36 percent from 2000 until 2021, reaching an all time high of 16.10 percent in the second quarter of 2021 and a record low of -17.20 percent in the second quarter of 2020.
 This page provides - Malaysia GDP Annual Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Malaysia GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on April of 2021.
+Malaysia GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on October of 2021.

-GDP Annual Growth Rate in Malaysia is expected to be -0.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Annual Growth Rate in Malaysia to stand at 6.50 in 12 months time.
-In the long-term, the Malaysia GDP Annual Growth Rate is projected to trend around 4.00 percent in 2022 and 5.00 percent in 2023, according to our econometric models.
+GDP Annual Growth Rate in Malaysia is expected to be -2.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Malaysia GDP Annual Growth Rate is projected to trend around 5.00 percent in 2022 and 4.00 percent in 2023, according to our econometric models.